muratk3n/thirdwave/en/tweets/2020/week20b.md

 that scary.
 Liberal scaremongering?

-"The New Trump App Is a Death Star of Fake News—and It Reaches More People Than Daytime Cable News
+"The New Trump App Is a Death Star of Fake News—and It Reaches More People Than Daytime Cable News.

-President Trump’s campaign manager has called what he’s built a “juggernaut” and is likening his digital infrastructure to a Death Star.
+President Trump’s campaign manager has called what he’s built a 'juggernaut' and is likening his digital infrastructure to a Death Star.
 In reality, what he's built is a trap.

 And users are encouraged by a points system to share all of this